-Securly supports single sign-on using Azure AD, in addition to authentication via G-Suite and Microsoft AD.
+Securly supports single sign-on using Azure AD, in addition to authentication via G Suite and Microsoft AD.
 This gives schools a wider array of authentication options depending upon the devices and environments they use.

-Securly Azure AD Pre-requisites:
+Securly Azure AD Prerequisites:

 - All Windows and Mac computers are joined to the domain.
 This will prevent pop-ups on workstations asking for usernames and passwords each time.

-Note: Securly does not recommend installing Securly Azure AD on a server already running an IIS.
+Note that Securly does not recommend installing Securly Azure AD on a server already running an IIS.

-- Then run azure-setup.ps1.
+- Then run AzureInstall.ps1.

-- You will now be able to log into Securly Administrator console at www.securly.com
+- You will now be able to log into Securly Administrator console at http://www.securly.com.

 - Anyone that is a Global Administrator in Azure will be able to login to Securly.